Skip to main content

 • Personal guidance

-• On admission all Year 10 and 11 students will be offered support and guidance with selecting and applying for appropriate post 16 education routes
+• On admission all Year 10 and 11 students will be offered support and guidance with selecting and applying for appropriate post-16 education routes

 • The impact of a health condition upon chosen careers will be explored with individual students

-• Year 11 students are accompanied by staff on local college visits
+• Year 11 students are accompanied by staff on local college visits where possible

 • Lessons may be moved on site at local colleges for children who need extra support with transition